gnikolovski/commerce_price_updater/README.md

 After you install the module go to 'admin/commerce/price-updater' where you can upload CSV file and update your product prices.
 CSV file should have only two
-columns: SKU and PRICE, separated by separator of your choosing.
+columns: SKU and PRICE, separated by a separator of your choosing.
 Price must be a number, and if your price has decimal places use period to format it (e.g: 999.99).
 Uploaded CSV files are stored in a separate folder, and you can choose if you wish to save these files permanently or temporarily.
-In the 'examples' folder you can find a sample CSV file.
+In the module's examples folder you can find a sample CSV file.

 ## REQUIREMENTS